tomaszpoliszuk/MagSafeEnabler/README.md

-# Lock Screen Battery - MagSafe
+# MagSafe Enabler

 ## Compatibility
 iOS 14.1 and above

 ## What this tweak do:
-Changes battery view to new MagSafe charging animation when device is connected to power source
+- Enables new native "MagSafe" charging view when connecting device to power source on iOS 14.1 and above

 **No options to configure**